ffissore/presentz.js/README.md

 Presentz.js wants to use and reuse everything is already available, but we can rely only on those video streaming services that provide a "player API".
 As a fallback, we can host our video files on our own servers (or on any other webserver, think amazon s3, dropbox...)

-At the moment, Presentz.js supports Youtube, Vimeo and raw video sources (like in the example above).
+At the moment, Presentz.js supports Youtube, Vimeo and raw video sources (as in the JSON above).

 ### Youtube